Anirudh3167/e-commerce/Docs/backend_works.md

 #### Credentials
     New User Registration left. => Like sending a login link to email JWT tokens left.
+    Password encryption.
+    Use Session is not giving the user details. i.e. API endpoint needed
 #### Routing
     After Authenticating the user should actually get redirected.